National Law University, Delhi: Undergraduate

 NLUD offers a five-year undergraduate, B.A., LL.B.
 (Hons.) program.
 One hundred and ten seats are offered and ten additional seats are allocated to foreign nationals, OCIs and PIOs.
 The undergraduate program is based on a credit system with additional seminar courses for further learning, pursuant to the interests of the students.
 The program consists of approximately fifty-two subjects to be studied over ten semesters, with five subjects in each semester.
 Students are expected to submit fifty research projects before their graduation.
 The curriculum remains intensive and has led to concerns about stress levels among the students.

 Postgraduate

 NLUD also offers a one-year LL.M. program.
 The admission is through a written test that is conducted by university followed by an interview.
 It additionally offers Postgraduate Diploma program in Urban Environmental Management, Judging and Court Management, and IPR and Patent, Law along a with Doctor of Philosophy (Ph.D).
-NLUD is also introduced new IP Joint Master/LLM Program in colloboration with the World Intellectual Property Organisation (WIPO) and the Office of Controller General of Patents Designs and Trade Marks (CGPDTM - Indian IP Office), Department for Promotion of Industry and Internal Trade (DPIIT), Ministry of Commerce and Industry, Government of India under the aegis of WIPO India Action Plan, 2023 from the academic year 2024-25.
+NLUD is also introduced new IP Joint Master/LLM Program in collaboration with the World Intellectual Property Organisation (WIPO) and the Office of Controller General of Patents Designs and Trade Marks (CGPDTM - Indian IP Office), Department for Promotion of Industry and Internal Trade (DPIIT), Ministry of Commerce and Industry, Government of India under the aegis of WIPO India Action Plan, 2023 from the academic year 2024-25.